-- 1. elect the New button.
-This will create a blank script with the title "NewScript1".
-Select this title and a keyboard will be displayed.
-Enter the title you require and then select OK to save this title. - 2.
-The first step in the script will be displayed Step Editor window.
-Use the Edit Step section to select the required Step Action. - 3.
-Select the Add Step function to add a new step to the Script.
-This will add a new step directly below currently highlighted Step in the Step Editor window.
+1. Select the New button.

+This creates a blank script with the title NewScript1.

+2. Select this title and a keyboard is displayed.
+Enter the title you require and then select OK to save this title.

+The first step in the script will be displayed in the Step Editor window.

+3. Use the Edit Step section to select the required Step Action.

+4. Select the Add Step function to add a new step to the script.

+This adds the new step directly below the currently highlighted step in the Step Editor window.